pycbc.io package

 Edits the mask property of the class to point to the N loudest single detector events as ranked by ranking statistic.

 Events are clustered so that no more than 1 event within +/- cluster_window will be considered.
-Can apply a threshold on the ranking using ranking_threshold
+Can apply a threshold on the statistic using statistic_threshold

 property mass1